Castlevania: Aria of Sorrow

 Selecting OBJTEST brings up this sprite of Julius Belmont, which loops through his idle animation.
 Pressing Down on the D-Pad allows you to watch his next animations.

 Selecting 2229 immediately spawns you in this room in the Clock Tower, right into a hazard.
-Pressing Start will just make the game stop, with some objects still move when pausing (Much like Maxim mode in Castlevania: Harmony of Dissonance).
+Pressing Start will just make the game stop, with some objects still moving when pausing (Much like Maxim mode in Castlevania: Harmony of Dissonance).
 Select button doesn't work.

 - Ironically, in final version's Julius mode the game cannot be paused by pressing Start directly during action.

 Selecting 2739 brings up another graphics testing menu.
-The functions that have text "PUSH SELECT + B TO EXIT." written on screen can be quit by using said command.
+The functions that have text "PUSH SELECT + B TO EXIT." written on-screen can be quit by using said command.

 LINK TEST puts you, as a doll version of the protagonist (which is used by a Bullet soul), in a warp room that you cannot exit.
 You can still move about, and even jump, but not much else.
-Press Start button will just pause the animation of the doll and his sprite.
+Pressing the Start button will just pause the animation of the doll and his sprite.
 Select button doesn't work.

 VRAM HIT TEST puts you in the very first room in the game, at the top, as a bat that can somewhat move around freely.
 However, another copy of the bat lags behind, and the camera struggles to look at both sprites at once.
 Both Start and Select buttons don't work.
 Going too far from the start point, or colliding with another object, will crash the game.
-(Note the crash caused by the VRAM overflow in VRAM HIT TEST would have the possibility to destroy the actual cart or other hardware sometimes)
+(Note the crash caused by the VRAM overflow in VRAM HIT TEST would have the possibility to destroy the actual cart or other hardware sometimes.)

 This just shows a graphic of a bat.

 This menu gives you the ROM revision and a list of places to warp to.
+You'll start at level 45, with all weapons, equipments and consumables upon warping, and automatically obtain all souls...
+Or so you'd thought it might be.

 - EVENT02:GRA :